 B.S.E., Baldwin-Wallace College; M.S. and Ed.S., Kent State University; A.B.D., Case Western Reserve University

 Betty Marko is a Professional Assistant Professor in Early Childhood Education and Early Childhood Intervention Specialist Education at Walsh University.
-She holds a B.S.Ed from Baldwin-Wallace College and M.S.Ed. and Ed.S. from Kent State University.
+She holds a B.S.Ed. from Baldwin-Wallace College and M.S.Ed. and Ed.S. degrees from Kent State University.
 Her doctoral work was at Case Western Reserve University in Early Language Development (A.B.D.).
 Betty joined the Walsh faculty in 2006.
 Prior to that, Professor Marko served for over 30 years in teaching roles including: preschool, kindergarten, first grade, and early childhood intervention specialist.